First impeachment of Donald Trump: Impasse and final vote

-Prior to the House impeachment vote, McConnell and Senate Judiciary Committee chairman Lindsey Graham expressed their intentions not to be impartial jurors, contrary to the oath they must take.
+Prior to the House impeachment vote, Senate majority leader Mitch McConnell and Senate Judiciary Committee chairman Lindsey Graham expressed their intentions not to be impartial jurors, contrary to the oath they must take.
 McConnell said, "I'm not an impartial juror.
 This is a political process.
 There is not anything judicial about it.
 Impeachment is a political decision."
 Graham said, "I am trying to give a pretty clear signal I have made up my mind.
 I'm not trying to pretend to be a fair juror here ...
 I will do everything I can to make [the impeachment trial] die quickly."

-On December 15, with the support of all 47 Senate Democrats, Senate Minority Leader Charles Schumer wrote a letter to McConnell calling for Mick Mulvaney, Robert Blair, John Bolton, and Michael Duffey to testify, suggesting that pre-trial proceedings take place on January 6, 2020.
+On December 15, with the support of all 47 Senate Democrats, Senate minority leader Charles Schumer wrote a letter to McConnell calling for Mick Mulvaney, Robert Blair, John Bolton, and Michael Duffey to testify, suggesting that pre-trial proceedings take place on January 6, 2020.
 Two days later, McConnell rejected the call for witnesses to testify, saying that the Senate's role is simply to act as "judge and jury" and not to aid the impeachment process.
 He also suggested that witnesses be called during the trial, as had happened after Clinton's impeachment.
 Schumer said that he "did not hear a single sentence, a single argument as to why the witnesses I suggested should not give testimony", citing bipartisan public support for testimony which could fill in gaps caused by Trump having prevented his staff from testifying in the House investigation.
 On January 2, 2020, Schumer called newly unredacted emails from Trump administration officials "a devastating blow to Senator McConnell's push to have a trial without the documents and witnesses we've requested".
 At least four Republican senators needed to vote with Democrats for witnesses to be called.

-Republicans have suggested calling Joe and Hunter Biden to testify; the former stated his objection to this, but said he would obey a subpoena.
-Rudy Giuliani has stated his willingness to testify or even try the impeachment "as a racketeering case", despite being Trump's personal attorney and allegedly attempting to help him politically while searching for evidence against the Bidens in Ukraine.
+Republicans suggested calling Joe and Hunter Biden to testify; the former stated his objection to this, but said he would obey a subpoena.
+Rudy Giuliani stated his willingness to testify or even try the impeachment "as a racketeering case", despite being Trump's personal attorney and allegedly attempting to help him politically while searching for evidence against the Bidens in Ukraine.
 On January 10, 2020, Trump told Laura Ingraham of Fox News that he would likely invoke executive privilege to keep Bolton from testifying "for the sake of the office".